Mallipudijaya/Speech-Assistant/README.md

 ### a.
 Automatic Speech Recognition (ASR)

 **Purpose:** ASR is used to convert spoken language into text.
-In your project, you implemented ASR specifically to accurately transcribe the term "EMEA" (Europe, Middle East, and Africa), which can be challenging due to its abbreviation nature and pronunciation variability.
+In the project, I implemented ASR specifically to accurately transcribe the term "EMEA" (Europe, Middle East, and Africa), which can be challenging due to its abbreviation nature and pronunciation variability.

-**Customization:** You likely customized the ASR model to better recognize specific terms and phrases relevant to your use case.
+**Customization:** I  customized the ASR model to better recognize specific terms and phrases relevant to  use case.
 This can involve fine-tuning the model on relevant datasets or using custom lexicons and pronunciation dictionaries.

 ### b.
 Text-to-Speech (TTS)

 **Purpose:** TTS converts text into spoken language, enabling the Virtual Assistant to communicate verbally with users.

-**Customization:** You customized the TTS to produce natural and intelligible speech responses.
+**Customization:** I customized the TTS to produce natural and intelligible speech responses.
 This can include adjusting the voice characteristics (such as tone, speed, and intonation) to suit the desired user experience.

 ## 2. Question Answering (QA) Capabilities